ZobairQ/indominus-server/README.md

 ## Game Description

-The game is a strategy game where each other has a number of cities.
+The game is a strategy game where each player has a number of cities.
 Each city has gold, population and military power.
 The military power increases as you spend gold buying weapons.
 The population is needed to gather more gold.